it0na72/Guess-my-number/README.md

 - [ ] Improve media queries
 - [ ] Improve colour pallettes
 - [ ] Add animation and possibly a sound when the player gets the correct number
+- [ ] Add modal window with the instructions when the page loads

 See the [open issues](https://github.com/it0na72/Guess-my-number/issues) for a full list of proposed features (and known issues).